amanzano05/guess_my_card/README.md

-# guess_my_card
+# guess_my_card game
 project developed using bootstrap, html, javascript, and JQuery The purpose of the games is to guess the card of the player.